-Kutia, essential Christmas dish mainly made of wheatberries, poppy seeds and honey, and uzvar, the drink made of dried fruit, are placed near it as the funeral dishes.
-Because the souls of the dead family members are believed to visit the family that Holy Evening sitting at the Didukh branches.
+Kutia or Kutya, essential Christmas dish mainly made of wheatberries, poppy seeds and honey, and uzvar, the drink made of dried fruit, are placed near it as the funeral dishes.
+Because the souls of the dead family members are believed to visit the family that Holy Evening (Sviata Vechera) sitting at the Didukh branches.

-Also there was a special day in Ukraine for Christmas ornaments and decorations making.
+Also there was a special day in Ukraine for homemade Christmas ornaments to make.
 Late in the evening young girls gathered together to create straw symbolic things.
 That happened on 2nd of January, known in Ukraine as the holy Gnat day.

 Hedgehog straw decoration was made of clay or dough as the body with many straw sticks putted into it to create a shape reminding the Sun, symbol honored by Ukrainians.